Dürüm

 A dürüm (/tr/, "roll") or dürme is a wrap that is usually filled with typical döner kebab ingredients.
 The wrap is made from lavash or yufka flatbreads.
 It is common as a street food in Turkey and many other European countries, but can also be found in sit-down restaurants.

-It usually costs about 10% more than a normal döner.
-Some people prefer it to the döner, either because the portion is bigger or because the fillings-to-bread ratio is higher in a dürüm.
+It is usually more expensive than a normal döner.
+Some people prefer it to the döner, either because the portion is bigger or because the fillings-to-bread-ratio is higher in a dürüm.

-Most döner joints in Germany where the bread is freshly baked use the same leavened dough portion as for the döner bun, but rolled out into a flatbread wrap.
+Most döner-joints in Germany where the bread is freshly-baked use the same leavened dough-portion as for the döner bun, but rolled out into a flatbread wrap.

 Another variation is made from a reheated lahmacun, filled with the same ingredients as the döner kebab, rolled up as a dürüm.